-The Audit Committee of the Board consisted on December 31, 2021 of the three non-employee directors named below.
+The Audit Committee of the Board is composed entirely of independent directors.
 The Board annually reviews the Nasdaq listing standards' definition of independence for Audit Committee members (including the requirements of Rule 10A-3 promulgated under the Exchange Act) and has determined that each member of the Audit Committee meets that standard.
-Each of Daniel J. Abdun-Nabi and George Migausky serves as an audit committee financial expert in accordance with applicable SEC regulations.
+George Migausky serves as an audit committee financial expert in accordance with applicable SEC regulations.

-The principal purpose of the Audit Committee is to assist the Board in its general oversight of the Company's accounting and financial reporting processes and audits of the Company's financial statements.
+The purpose of the Audit Committee is to assist the Board in fulfilling its oversight responsibilities relating to the Company's financial accounting, internal controls, reporting and compliance.
 The Audit Committee is responsible for selecting and engaging the Company's independent auditor and approving the audit and non-audit services to be provided by the independent auditor.
 The Audit Committee's function is more fully described in its charter, which the Board has adopted and which the Audit Committee reviews and approves on an annual basis.

-The Company's management is responsible for preparing the Company's financial statements and for the Company's financial reporting process.
-PwC, the Company's independent registered public accounting firm, is responsible for performing an independent audit of the Company's financial statements and expressing an opinion on the conformity of those financial statements with accounting principles generally accepted in the United States.
+The Company's management is responsible for preparing the Company's financial statements and for the Company's financial reporting process, including the Company's internal control over financial reporting and disclosure controls and procedures.
+The Company's independent registered public accounting firm, PwC, is responsible for performing an independent audit of the Company's financial statements and expressing an opinion on the conformity of those financial statements with accounting principles generally accepted in the United States and for auditing the effectiveness of the Company's internal control over financial reporting based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-The Audit Committee has also reviewed and discussed with the Company's management the audited financial statements in the Annual Report.
-In addition, the Audit Committee discussed with PwC those matters required to be discussed under applicable Public Company Accounting Oversight Board ("PCAOB") rules or standards.
-Additionally, PwC provided to the Audit Committee the written disclosures and the letter required under applicable PCAOB rules or standards.
-The Audit Committee also discussed with PwC its independence from the Company.
+The Audit Committee has reviewed and discussed with the Company's management and PwC the audited financial statements in the Annual Report.
+In addition, the Audit Committee discussed with PwC those matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the SEC, including the scope and results of PwC's audits, the Company's critical accounting policies and estimates, new accounting guidance and the critical audit matter addressed during the audit.
+PwC provided the Audit Committee with the written disclosures and the letter required by applicable requirements of the PCAOB regarding PwC's communications with the Audit Committee regarding PwC's independence and the Audit Committee and PwC discussed PwC's independence from the Company.
+PwC had full access to the Audit Committee.

 Based upon the review and discussions described above, the Audit Committee recommended to the Board that the audited financial statements be included in the Annual Report for filing with the SEC.
-The Audit Committee has selected PwC as the Company's independent registered public accounting firm for the year ended December 31, 2022, and has approved submitting the selection of the independent registered public accounting firm for ratification by the Company's stockholders.
+The Audit Committee has selected PwC as the Company's independent registered public accounting firm for the year ended December 31, 2023, and has submitted its appointment of PwC for ratification by the Company's stockholders.